samparkewolfe/Sound_Control/README.md

 * Make sure to select "Application" from the File Format Menu, and click Save.

 ### MacOS Pakage Creation:
-NOTE: Must build app before packaging.
+NOTE: You must build the Sound Control app before packaging.
+Ensure each patch in the project is saved in Presentation mode.

-In order for Sound Control's Micro:Bit Bluetooth functionality to work on MacOS, the CBMicrobit exe must be in the following directory of the user: /Library/Application Support/Sound_Control/CBMicroBit.
+In order for Sound Control's Micro:Bit Bluetooth functionality to work on MacOS, the CBMicrobit executable must be in the following directory of the user: /Library/Application Support/Sound_Control/CBMicroBit.

 By creating a .pkg installer, you can bundle the Sound Control app and the CBMicroBit into a package, which will automatically place the CBMicroBit in the correct location on the user's machine when the .pkg is run.